Graphics card: Video Graphics Array (VGA) (DE-15)

 Also known as D-sub, VGA is an analog-based standard adopted in the late 1980s designed for CRT displays, also called VGA connector.
+Today, the VGA analog interface is used for high definition video resolutions including 1080p and higher.
 Some problems of this standard are electrical noise, image distortion and sampling error in evaluating pixels.

-Today, the VGA analog interface is used for high definition video including 1080p and higher.
 While the VGA transmission bandwidth is high enough to support even higher resolution playback, the picture quality can degrade depending on cable quality and length.
 The extent of quality difference depends on the individual's eyesight and the display; when using a DVI or HDMI connection, especially on larger sized LCD/LED monitors or TVs, quality degradation, if present, is prominently visible.
 Blu-ray playback at 1080p is possible via the VGA analog interface, if Image Constraint Token (ICT) is not enabled on the Blu-ray disc.

 Digital Visual Interface (DVI)

 Digital Visual Interface is a digital-based standard designed for displays such as flat-panel displays (LCDs, plasma screens, wide high-definition television displays) and video projectors.
-In some rare cases, high-end CRT monitors also use DVI.
+There were also some rare high-end CRT monitors that use DVI.
 It avoids image distortion and electrical noise, corresponding each pixel from the computer to a display pixel, using its native resolution.
-It is worth noting that most manufacturers include a DVI-I connector, allowing (via simple adapter) standard RGB signal output to an old CRT or LCD monitor with VGA input.
+Most manufacturers include a DVI-I connector, allowing (via simple adapter) standard RGB signal output to an old CRT or LCD monitor with VGA input.

 Video-in video-out (VIVO) for S-Video, composite video and component video

 These connectors are included to allow connection with televisions, DVD players, video recorders and video game consoles.
-They often come in two 10-pin mini-DIN connector variations, and the VIVO splitter cable generally comes with either 4 connectors (S-Video in and out plus composite video in and out), or 6 connectors (S-Video in and out plus component PB out plus component PR out + component Y out [also composite out] plus composite in).
+They often come in two 10-pin mini-DIN connector variations, and the VIVO splitter cable generally comes with either 4 connectors (S-Video in and out plus composite video in and out), or 6 connectors (S-Video in and out, component YPBPR out and composite in and out).